lollcat/Aspen-RL/README.md

 # Aspen-RL
 Reinforcement learning for chemical engineering process design with Aspen Simulator.

+Note: This is still a work in progress, and we will be updating the repo with instructions for use.
+If you are interested in using the code / parts of the code feel free to email us at s.van.kalmt@gmail.com and laurencemidgley@gmail.com

 ## Installation
 - Jax needs to be installed manually (see jax github homepage)